chandraPrakash-tripathi/AI_LEARNING_COMPANION/README.md

 * Interactive sliders and controls

 This project replicates the experience of an “ML playground” — perfect for learning, teaching, and demonstrating ML fundamentals.
+Also it implements CI/CD using GitHub Actions with two workflow pipelines: dev and main.
 ---

 ## Key Features